Colpocorto/basbinizer/README.md

     <CAS FILENAME> if the name of the BLOAD name (max.
 6 characters)

+    <ROM filename> is the name of the ROM file

     <ASC filename> to generate an ASCII file from the tokenized BASIC.
 If not specified, the ASCII text is written to the standard output.

 Options: